-- When there is an enquiry by a prospective foster carer, details are logged on our database and the Fostering Recruitment Advisor will establish the enquirer's motivation to foster, the bedroom situation, work commitments, preferred approval range, child care experience and inform the enquirer of expectations of foster carers by local authorities and Capstone South West. - □ If both parties agree, then an initial visit is arranged, for which, if it is a two-parent household, both applicants have to be present.
-This will determine whether the enquirers meet the eligibility criteria, the Agency's expectations in relation to foster families, explore their motivation to foster, and answer any questions concerning their interest in fostering and address any specific issues. - At the initial visit further details are established about the enquirers' motivation to foster.
-They are asked in detail about any convictions and possible restrictions to foster. - Enquirers are informed of the need for health checks, local authority checks and DBS checks. - □ The Recruitment Manager will decide whether the enquirer is suitable to progress. - Prospective foster carers who meet the eligibility criteria and are considered to be suitable are invited to submit an application for assessment.
+- When there is an enquiry to foster prospective foster carer, details are logged on our database and the Recruitment Coordinator will establish the applicant's motivation to foster, the bedroom situation, work commitments, preferred approval range, child care experience and inform the enquirer of expectations of Foster Carers by local authorities and Capstone North. - If both parties agree then an initial visit is arranged, for which, if it is a two-parent household both applicants have to be present.
+This will determine whether the enquirers meet the eligibility criteria, the Agency's expectations in relation to foster families, explore their motivation to foster, and answer any questions concerning their interest in fostering and address any specific issues. - At the initial visit further details are established about the applicants' motivation to foster.
+They are asked in detail about any previous relationships, convictions and possible restrictions to foster. - Applicants are informed of the need for health checks, local authority checks and DBS checks. - An application form and DBS check form may be completed at this stage if it is likely that the applicants are progressing to the assessment stage. - The Quality Assurance and Recruitment Manager will decide whether the applicant is suitable to progress. - Prospective Foster Carers who meet the eligibility criteria and are considered to be suitable are invited to submit an application for assessment.
 Until this application form is returned the agency cannot proceed to allocate them to an assessor for their Form F assessment.
 Applicants are advised to return application forms as quickly as possible and are offered help with completion. - Anyone who is not permitted to proceed at this stage will be informed and given the reasons for the decision.